Dirty Pair: Television series

 An anime television series based on the novels, simply titled Dirty Pair, ran for 24 episodes on Nippon Television affiliates from July to December 1985, winning the Animage Anime Grand Prix prize for that year.
 Scripts had been written for two additional episodes, that were produced after the TV-series had aired, and released as an OVA in January 1987.

 In subsequent re-airings those two episodes were added to the original show making the series 26 episodes long.

 The Dirty Pair anime has a closer setup to the original light novels by Haruka Takachiho more than any of the other incarnations.
 Unlike the light novels, the universe of the anime has a more comical atmosphere and presents the typical styles of a 1980s inspired future.
 The Lovely Angels and the WWWA reside in a location known as Eleanor City where Kei (voiced by Kyouko Tonguu) and Yuri (voiced by Saeko Shimazu) live in an apartment together in the city's famous Damocles Tower.
 The chief of the 3WA in this version is Gooley Andrew Francess along with Calico who serves as second in command.
 The Lovely Angels also have two assistants, a genetically modified feline named Mughi, and a small robot known as Nanmo.

-The TV series (including the two extra OVA episodes) was licensed for a release by Nozomi Entertainment, who released it into two box sets on November 2, 2010, and February 8, 2011, respectively, each containing 13 episodes.
+In 2001, the TV series (including the two extra OVA episodes) was licensed for release by ADV in two DVD sets, and was re-released in March 2005 as the Original Dirty Pair Collection Box.
+It was licensed for a re-released by Nozomi Entertainment.
+The company released it into two box sets on November 2, 2010, and February 8, 2011, respectively, each containing 13 episodes.
 These releases contain Japanese dialog with English subtitles.
-David Williams from Sentai Filmworks did confirm that he offered to produce an English dub with Seraphim Digital for the re-release, but was declined for unknown reasons.
+It was also reported that David Williams from Sentai Filmworks did confirm that he offered to produce an English dub with Seraphim Digital for the re-release, but it was declined for reasons not stated.
 Dirty Pair was aired in North America on the Showtime Beyond channel.